bisqq/Toon-Shader/README.md

 I learned to create a post proccessing toon shader in unreal engine 4.

 ## Outline Effect
 The outline effect is a simple process (theoretically), but not so much when it comes to the nodes.
-We essentially grab the scene normal lines and depth lines and we compare then to find the differences.
+We essentially grab the scene normal lines and depth lines and we compare them and get the difference.
 The simple formula is `Center Pixel - Offset Pixel = Toon Lines`.

 So what we need to do is sample the pixel above, to the left, right, and down from the origin pixel.
 We start off by getting our `texture coordinate` which is our orgin pixel.
 Then we need a `SceneTexture:SceneDepth` node to get exactly 1 pixel.
 Now in order to get the corresponding pixels around we can use a `vector2` and multiply that to our `SceneTexture:SceneDepth` and then we add it to our `texture coordinate` (In this picture we are grabbing the left pixel coordinate).
 We then want to mask that out with just the `R` channel because we only want the gray scale.
 Finally we want to take that offset pixel and subtract that from our origin pixel.